skyhawk86305/aiq-ui/test/README.md

   - Require you to first install and update selenium-standalone server
   - Run in an actual browser (configurable)
   - Run against the current build served locally via express
-  - Use a mock backend to respond to API calls with text fixtures found at /test/fixtures
+  - Use a mock backend to respond to API calls with text fixtures found at /server/fixtures/<fixture-name>
   - Output coverage reports TBD

-`gulp webdriverUpdate`

 `gulp test:e2e`